Melissa-Gi/Mips_Project/Mips_imageProcessing/readme.md

 - *The 2 programs*: increase_brightness.asm and greyscale.asm are the 2 programs that will act on your sample images.
 - *Runtime*: After making necessary changes, load the program file for either task and run it in QTSpim.
 - *Your output images*: The brightened image will be called output_image.ppm and the black and white image will be called output_greyscale.ppm.
+- *average pixels*: When brightening the image, the console in QTSpim will display the original and new average pixel value which should corresspond with a similar metric on GIMP.
 - *More images*: Should you wish to run either program again and/or with different images, save copies of the new images in another location, clear the contents of the output files and repeat the process.